Secondary Homological Stability for Unordered Configuration Spaces: Homology Operations and Stability for the Configuration Space of a Disk

 We write $xy$ for the multiplication $x \bullet y$.

-Now we explicitly define the multiplication map and Browder bracket and list some of the properties of the Browder bracket because we need these facts to construct a chain-level stabilization map for the configuration space of a closed manifold (see \cref{p-power stabilization} and \cref{homology classes which give a stabilization map}). \begin{definition}[The multiplication map and the Browder bracket] Recall that $E_{n}(2)$ is the space of embeddings $f\colon D^{n}\sqcup D^{n}\to D^{n}$ obtained by compositions of dilations and translations.
+Now we explicitly define the multiplication map and Browder bracket on $C_{*}(\text{Conf}(\mathbb{R}^{n});\fieldc)$ and list some of the properties of the Browder bracket because we need these facts to construct a chain-level stabilization map for the configuration space of a closed manifold (see \cref{p-power stabilization} and \cref{homology classes which give a stabilization map}). \begin{definition}[The multiplication map and the Browder bracket] Recall that $E_{n}(2)$ is the space of embeddings $f\colon D^{n}\sqcup D^{n}\to D^{n}$ such that the restriction of $f$ to each component of $D^{n}\sqcup D^{n}$ is obtained by compositions of dilations and translations.
 Such an embedding induces a map on configuration spaces $\text{Conf}(D^{n})\times \text{Conf}(D^{n})\to \text{Conf}(D^{n})$.
 Therefore, we have a map